YuriiPavlenko/Calculatti/readme.md

 import myFunction from "./yourFile.js"
 ```
 Then you can import function to another file

+## 8. Use Git.
-##8.
-Use Git, push and pull versions, work on enother branch, make commits and work with tikets.
+Push and pull versions, work on enother branch, make commits and work with tikets.
 For push you code you need to use next comands:
 ```
 git add . //add file